-The Environmental, Social and Governance Executive Committee of the Group is responsible for the performance on sustainable development and receives one formal reporting on environmental, social and governance at least once a year as well as update reports on a quarterly basis.
+The Environmental, Social and Governance Executive Committee of the Group is responsible for the performance on sustainable development and receives one formal reporting on environmental, social and governance at least once a year.
 Key issues on environmental, social and governance are proposed at the Board.
 The Board of Directors are responsible for the Group's ESG strategy and reporting, including ESG-related risks, opportunities, and monitoring assumptions that may exist.
 These risks are embedded in the Group's risk management processes, including risk identification, risk assessment, treatment, monitoring and review processes.
 The results of the overall ESG performance and related risk assessments are also reported to the Board annually by the ESG Executive Committee to ensure that the Group's ESG strategies, measures and objectives are achieved.
 The Group has established a structure to implement environmental, social and governance plans with different functional scopes across the Group and set up working groups on each subsidiary.

-In 2022/2023, our Environmental, Social and Governance Executive Committee focused on:
+In 2023/2024, our Environmental, Social and Governance Executive Committee focused on:

-- Compliance Compliance operation to ensure that the Group responsibly operates and abides by external laws, regulations and internal policies. - Infection control Implementation of suggestions on the prevention of the COVID-19 disease released by local disease control centers. - Business Opportunities Utilize the technological advantages of CRM business to attract more customers during the coronavirus (COVID-19) disease outbreak. - Customer Satisfaction Improve customer satisfaction with CRM transactions through measures such as having customer to rate the quality of each conversation after the conversation.
+- Compliance Compliance operation to ensure that the Group responsibly operates and abides by external laws, regulations and internal policies. - Customer Satisfaction Improve customer satisfaction with CRM business through measures such as having customer to rate the quality of each conversation after the conversation. - Actively participating in "Outline for the Construction of National Strength in Transportation" and consistently achieving intelligent, safe, green and shared urban rail transit with increasingly innovative train information system products and technologies and uninterrupted operation and maintenance services.

-- Actively participating in "Outline for the Construction of National Strength in Transportation" and consistently achieving intelligent, safe, green and shared urban rail transit with increasingly innovative train information system products and technologies and uninterrupted operation and maintenance services. - Ensuring high quality of products and meeting the highest safety standards. - Reducing carbon emission from the businesses of the Group and strengthening the environmental design and sustainable operation of the products of the Company and maintaining close cooperation with suppliers and customers. - Enhancing the sound relationship with employees through various staff activities.
+- Ensuring high quality of products and meeting the highest safety standards. - Reducing carbon emission from the businesses of the Group and strengthening the environmental design and sustainable operation of the products of the Company and maintaining close cooperation with suppliers and customers. - Enhancing the sound relationship with employees through various staff activities.